 |Chandigarh||Tamil was an official language of the Indian Union Territory of Chandigarh until it was replaced by the Punjabi.|

 The north Indian state of Haryana had Tamil as its official language until it was replaced by the Punjabi.

-The Chandigarh is the fist planned city in the India and Tamil was one of its official language until it was replaced by the Punjabi.
+The Chandigarh is the first planned city in the India and Tamil was one of its official languages until it was replaced by the Punjabi.

 Partially Recognized and Unrecognized Territories

 |Tamil Eelam (Eelam)||Claiming sovereignty over the North and Eastern Sri Lanka as the independent state of Tamil Eelam.|

 |Karaikal||Claiming for separate union territory of India (not a separate country).|